Peter W. Dykema

-Peter William Dykema (25 November 1873 – 13 May 1951) was an important force in the growth of the National Association for Music Education (initially known as the Music Supervisors National Conference), Phi Mu Alpha Sinfonia fraternity, and the music education profession.
-Dykema was also active in the Music Teachers National Association and the National Education Association Department of Music Education.
+Peter William Dykema (November 25, 1873 – May 13, 1951) was an American educator known for his work and advocacy of music education.
+He was involved with the National Association for Music Education (initially known as the Music Supervisors National Conference), Phi Mu Alpha Sinfonia fraternity, the Music Teachers National Association and the National Education Association Department of Music Education.
 He also served as 1924-25 chairman of the Kiwanis International Committee on Music.
 Through these various avenues of involvement, in addition to his work as a composer, author, and educator, he was one of the leading music advocates of his day.

 Education

 He earned a B. L Degree from the University of Michigan, Ann Arbor, Michigan, in 1895, with certification to teach French and German.
 He earned an M. L. Degree in English literature from the University of Michigan, Ann Arbor, Michigan, in 1896.
 He undertook vocal studies with Franz Arens in New York from 1903 to 1904.
 He studied music theory with Frank Shepard at the Institute of Musical Art, New York, from 1904 to 1905.
 He student music theory with Edgar Stillman Kelly in Berlin, Germany from 1911 to 1912.
 He also studied ear training and composition at Juilliard from 1912 to 1913.